sy2002/m65cores/index.md

 But the MEGA65 is much more than "just" that.
 It is also a MEGA versatile FPGA-based machine, a chameleon, that can turn itself into any other machine you can imagine.
 All you need to peform this feat is a "alternative" MEGA65 core.

+## How do I install an alternative MEGA65 core?

+1. Copy the .cor file on an SD card and insert it into the MEGA65
+2. Make sure your MEGA65 is turned off
+3. Press and hold the <kbd>NO SCROLL<kbd> key in the most top row at position 5
+4. Turn on your MEGA65
+5.

 ![Test](https://raw.githubusercontent.com/sy2002/gbc4mega65/master/doc/gb-and-gbc.jpg)

 You can use the [editor on GitHub](https://github.com/sy2002/m65cores/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.